 Starbucks runs several campaigns using hashtags such as #theredcup, #CloudMacchiato, #CatchACloud, #PinkDrink, and many others.
 The result?
-Starbucks feed is filled with user generated content.
+Starbucks feed is filled with user-generated content.
 Here is an example:

 When you’re the global leader of graphic design software, you shouldn’t have a hard time finding super great UGC.
-Adobe’s Instagram page is a source of inspiration for any artist and it runs the campaign using #stayinstayinspired.
+Adobe’s Instagram page is a source of inspiration for any artist, and it runs the campaign using #stayinstayinspired.

-Forever 21 is a clothing company with several sub-pages on Instagram such as @forever21plus and @forever21men.
+Forever 21 is a clothing company with several sub-pages on Instagram, such as @forever21plus and @forever21men.
 All of Forever 21pages use UGC, either created by customers or influencers.

-Each week, Google posts many theme content and one of its ongoing projects is #MySuperG.
+Each week, Google posts many theme content, and one of its ongoing projects is #MySuperG.
 The result is amazing: more than 5 thousand photos.

-Canon runs weekly contests using various themes such as #LongExposure as a part of its larger campaign which is #CanonFanPhoto.
+Canon runs weekly contests using various themes such as #LongExposure as a part of its larger campaign, which is #CanonFanPhoto.
 As you can guess, the result is amazing; 550,110 posts and more to come.

 Based on your business and page on Instagram, you may want to have a page 100% rely on UGC.
-If you decide to only use UGC on your feed, you actually turn your page to a featured page.
+If you decide only to use UGC on your feed, you actually turn your page to a featured page.
 This might work for some businesses, but as it is not flexible enough, you might face some difficulties as it won’t allow you to share your own voice.

 See how this page manages to keep its aesthetic tone of colors while using photos of different photographers:

 UGCs can be in different forms such as text, image, and video.
 They can also be categorized into various types based on their purpose.
-Here are some of the most popular types of user generated content on Instagram:
+Here are some of the most popular types of user-generated content on Instagram:

-Another type of user generated content on Instagram is Instagram contests.
+Another type of user-generated content on Instagram is Instagram contests.
 Many brands use this method to gain new followers.
 You can use the best images and videos of the followers who participated in the content.
 Here is an example of visual UGC from Instagram contests run by @upworkinc.

 Creating giveaways and contests is time-consuming?
 No worries!
 We have a great suggestion for you: AiSchedul.

 UGC can be created by partnering with Influencers.
 Although it is not free like normal UGCs, it has the same and even more impacts.
 Have no idea where to find influencers?
-Take a look at Ainfliencer, where you can find numerous influencers in different niches.
+Take a look at Ainfluencer, where you can find numerous influencers in different niches.

 To make the hashtag more personalized, you can include your brand’s name.
-If you pay attention, some of the campaigns that we’ve added as an example have the brand’s name on them such as #CanonFanPhoto or #Pantone2020.
+If you pay attention, some of the campaigns that we’ve added as an example have the brand’s name on them, such as #CanonFanPhoto or #Pantone2020.

 Then encourage people to use these hashtags and share their photos.
 You can use techniques such as running an Instagram contest or giveaway to make them more interested.

 The first item is “Hashtag Monitoring.”
 You can add your UGC hashtag and easily track all the posts that are being published using it.
 And the best part?
-After you choose the best content to publish, you can easily hit the button “Repost” to regram or schedule them on your IG page.
+After choosing the best content to publish, you can easily hit the button “Repost” to regram or schedule them on your IG page.